paritytech/polkadot/roadmap/implementers-guide/src/node/validity/assignments.md

 # Approval assignments

 Approval assignment determines on which candidate parachain blocks each validator performs approval checks.
-An approval session consideres only one relay chain block and assigns only those candidates that relay chain block declares available.
+An approval session considers only one relay chain block and assigns only those candidates that relay chain block declares available.

 Assignment balances several concerns: